 Offline staking is a relatively new concept in the crypto industry.
 And it is quite different from the regular online staking activity.
-Before delving into offline staking, let’s first understand what staking means when we talk about cryptocurrencies and blockchain technology.
+Before delving into offline staking, let’s first understand what staking in cryptocurrency means.

 What is cryptocurrency staking?

 Staking is considered a less capital-intense alternative to cryptocurrency mining.
 It simply involves holding funds in a crypto wallet to verify transactions and support the security of a blockchain network.
 However, not every cryptocurrency and blockchain supports staking.

 Staking does more than just support and strengthens the network; it also increases scalability.
 Coin holders can also earn passive income when they stake their funds.

 Before transactions are verified on the Proof-of-Work (PoW) blockchain, new blocks need to be mined by solving mathematical problems.
 But with the Proof-of-Stake mechanism, new blocks are produced and verified by staking.

 Staking concentrates on how many coins you are holding, and the amount of funds you have will determine how much reward you receive.

 Staking involves validators who lock up their coins and can be selected randomly by the protocol at specific intervals to create a block.
 The higher the coin secured, the higher the chances of being selected as a new block validator.
 Staking also gives one the power to become a member of the decision-making team in a network.